|Binary - Negative Numbers|

 If you want to add bit A to bit B to produce a two-bit result R and C then all you have to do is look up the entry in the table and read off the answer.

-All arithmetic is done this way, no matter what base you are working in.
+All arithmetic is done this way, using a lookup table, no matter what base you are working in.

 Don't believe me?